Thayallan-S/Thayallan-S.github.io/README.md

 # Personal Portfolio Website
 You can take a look at this website at www.thayallans.com

-# TODO
+# TO-DO
-Add a experience timeline including work experience
+Add a experience timeline including work experience & changes made